Code-Institute-Submissions/milestone-project-98/README.md

 - First Time Visitor Goals

+  - As a First Time Visitor, I want to be able to easily understand the purpose of the website.
-  - As a First Time Visitor, I want to easily understand the cafe's unique selling points and why I should want to eat there.
+  - As a First Time Visitor, I want to be able to easily understand the cafe's unique selling points and why I should want to eat there.
   - As a First Time Visitor, I want to be able to view the offers the cafe currently has on.
   - As a First Time Visitor, I want to be able to view the cafe's menu.
   - As a First Time Visitor, I want to be able to find out where the cafe is located.